Zamiell/isaac-faq/README.md

 ## How do I make the costume on my custom character persistent?

 Simply use [Sanio's library](https://steamcommunity.com/sharedfiles/filedetails/?id=2541362255) for this, or study the source code and reimplement it yourself.

+For a reference implementation, see [Andrew the Bunny Knight](https://steamcommunity.com/sharedfiles/filedetails/?id=2531089854).

 <br>